 Can I Take My Child on Holiday if I am Separated?

-The short answer is no and as we move into the summer holidays, despite the recent tumultuous times, many people in Ormskirk, Southport and across Lancashire will be thinking of holidays and this family law issue is likely to affect many people across the region.
+The short answer is no and as we move into the summer holidays, despite the recent tumultuous times, many people in Ormskirk, Southport, and across the UK, will be thinking of holidays and this family law issue is likely to affect many people across the region.

-In order to take your child on holiday abroad you will require the written consent of every person who has parental responsibility for the child or consent of the Court.
+In order to take your child abroad or on holiday abroad, you will require the written consent of every person who has parental responsibility for the child or the consent of the Court.

 - You have a Court Order giving consent